 EarlySalary was founded in 2016 and already has 1,000,000+ downloads in Play Store.

-For their marketing strategy, they targeted their niche audience in appropriate platforms.
-In platforms like Facebook or Instagram, the CPC on their advertisements were too high because of their diverse audience group.
+For their marketing strategy, they targeted their niche audience on appropriate platforms.
+In platforms like Facebook or Instagram, the CPC's advertisements were too high because of their diverse audience group.

-EarlySalary focused their marketing campaigns on employee engagement platforms like Vantage Circle.
+EarlySalary focused its marketing campaigns on employee engagement platforms like Vantage Circle.